 Difference Between Index Funds and Mutual Funds

-Both the index funds and mutual funds are used to diversify the portfolio where the index funds are the closed ended funds that tracks generally the specific index without deviating their holding from it whereas mutual funds are the open ended funds that are managed actively which deviates from their benchmark by investing in the variety of the stocks.
+Both index funds and mutual funds are used to diversify the portfolio.
+In contrast, index funds are closed-ended funds that generally track the index without deviating their holding.
+In contrast, mutual funds are open-ended funds that are managed actively, which deviates from their benchmark by investing in a variety of stocks.

-Both funds are a source of investment and are saved in subscribing to the units of the fund.
+Both funds are a source of investment and are saved in subscribing to the fund’s units.
 Many funds possessing different characteristics and strategies are in the market, and investors can select from the pools of the fund to invest from.

 There are different types of funds in the market, like equity mutual fund, mutual debt fund, hybrid mutual fund, index fund, exchange-traded fund, etc.